Labor Laws in Texas: Everything You Need to Know

 Fair Labor Rights

 In Texas, employers are required to keep detailed records of hours worked by employees.
-Employees can also request a review of hours worked, and of received compensation from those hours.
+Employees can also request a review of hours worked, and of received compensation for those hours.

 Fair Labor Standards Act (FLSA)